-According to Deans, broken heart syndrome mimics the symptoms of a heart attack – so much so that many patients will have physical symptoms that resemble a heart attack, such as chest pain (angina) and shortness of breath.
+According to Seward, broken heart syndrome mimics the symptoms of a heart attack – so much so that many patients will have physical symptoms that resemble a heart attack, such as chest pain (angina) and shortness of breath.

-“Blood tests may reveal elevated biomarkers for heart damage and heart failure, and an EKG may show changes similar to a heart attack,” Dean notes.
+“Blood tests may reveal elevated biomarkers for heart damage and heart failure, and an EKG may show changes similar to a heart attack,” Seward notes.
 “However, imaging of the heart will reveal that there are actually no major blockages in the heart’s arteries.”

 When your heart “breaks,” a part of your heart actually enlarges.